taosdata/TDengine/documentation20/en/03.architecture/docs.md

 The remarkable feature that time-series data is different from ordinary data is that each record has a timestamp, so aggregating data with timestamps on the time axis is an important and distinct feature from common databases.
 From this point of view, it is similar to the window query of stream computing engine.

-The keyword “`interval`” is introduced into TDengine to split fixed length time windows on time axis, and the data are aggregated based on time windows, and the data within window range are aggregated as needed.
+The keyword `interval` is introduced into TDengine to split fixed length time windows on time axis, and the data are aggregated based on time windows, and the data within window range are aggregated as needed.
 For example:

 ```mysql
 select count(*) from d1001 interval(1h);